GRPO is Secretly a Process Reward Model: Background

 \subsection{GRPO}

 GRPO is a variant of PPO that discards the critic model and GAE of the latter.
-Instead, for each query $q$ in the training set, GRPO nondeterministically samples a \textit{group} $\sG$ of $k$ trajectories (completions to $q$) and computes the advantage $\eva_i$ for the completion $\grpelem{}\in\sG$ relative to the mean (outcome) reward of $\sG$, as in Equation \ref{eq_grpo_adv} (where $\evr_i$ is the reward for $\grpelem{}$).
+Instead, for each query (prompt) $\query$ in the training set, GRPO nondeterministically samples a \textit{group} $\sG$ of trajectories (completions to $\query$) and computes the advantage $\eva_i$ for the completion $\grpelem{}\in\sG$ relative to the mean reward of $\sG$, as in Equation \ref{eq_grpo_adv}, where $r^{(i)}$ denotes the reward for $\grpelem{}\in\sG$.